Western Kentucky University: Academics

+Reputation and rankings

 As of 2007, twenty-seven alumni of WKU's photo and print journalism programs have been awarded thirteen Pulitzer Prizes, including eleven alumni recognized for their coverage of the Carrollton bus crash.
 The school publishes a twice-weekly newspaper, the College Heights Herald.

-WKU is home to a master's degree program in folklore.
-It is unique among American folklore programs for its public folklore program and is one of the few schools in Kentucky to offer a focus in historic preservation.

-A doctoral program (EdD) in educational leadership has been offered at WKU since 2009.

-WKU's Regional Campuses are in Glasgow, Elizabethtown-Fort Knox and Owensboro.

 Mahurin Honors College

 The WKU Honors College became the first Honors College in the Commonwealth of Kentucky on July 1, 2007.
 The Honors College serves over 1,300 active Honors students with the 2016 incoming freshman class ACT/SAT average ranking among the top 6% in the nation.

 Center for Gifted Studies

 WKU's Center for Gifted Studies conducts research and provides opportunities for gifted and talented students, educators, and parents.
-Founded in 1981, its first events were workshops for gifted education professionals.
-It partnered with Duke's Talent Identification Program, and began offering academic summer camps: beginning in 1983, the Summer Camp for Academically Talented Middle School Students (SCATS) for students finishing grades 6–8, and beginning in 1984 the Summer Program for Verbally and Mathematically Precocious Youth (VAMPY) for students finishing grades 7–10.
-In 2011 the Center became the headquarters of the World Council for Gifted and Talented Children.